jassiG/jassiG/README.md

 - 🏫 Current Studying At: IIT Roorkee.

-- 🎨 I do Art Sometimes.
+- 🎨 I also do sketching and doodling.

 - 💡 Interested in: 💻 Full-Stack Development + 📱 App Developement